heyrict/cindy-next/README.md

   You also need to install the required packages with `pip install -r ./python/requirements.txt`.

 Also, there are some sample configs for `systemd` and `nginx`, which are used in production in *Cindy*.
 You can find then in `./config` folder.
 Useful scripts for automatic updates written in python are stored in `./config/cron`.

+## Dev-Requisitories

+In addition to [the requirements above](#requisitories), some extra tools are needed for development.

+- dev packages

+    ```bash
+    yarn
+    ```

+- global binaries

+    ```bash
+    yarn global add graphqurl apollo
+    ```

+For convenience, configs for some other tools are available in this repository.

+- Graphql Playground

 ## Environment Variables
 ### For next server